Heat warning issued for several districts

 The Department noted that prolonged exposure to the sun and outdoor activity will result in fatigue while continuing activity could lead to heat cramps.

-Therefore, residents have been requested to stay hydrated and to limit strenuous outdoor activities.
+Therefore, residents have been requested to stay hydrated and to limit strenuous outdoor activities, it added.